qutip/qutip/doc/guide/guide-steady.rst

 method, and ``solver="spsolve"`` indicate to use the sparse solver.

-Sparse solver still use quite a large amout memory when the factorize the matrix since the Liouvillian usually have a large bandwidth.
+Sparse solvers may still use quite a large amount of memory when they factorize the matrix since the Liouvillian usually has a large bandwidth.
-:func:`qutip.steadystate` allows to use bandwidth minimization algorithms as listed in :ref:`steady-args`.
-It can be used as:
+To address this, :func:`qutip.steadystate` allows one to use the bandwidth minimization algorithms listed in :ref:`steady-args`.
+For example:

 .. code-block:: python

    rho_ss = steadystate(H, c_ops, solver="spsolve", use_rcm=True)

-``use_rcm=True`` turns on a bandwidth minimization routine.
+where ``use_rcm=True`` turns on a bandwidth minimization routine.

 Although it is not obvious, the ``'direct'``, ``'eigen'``, and ``'power'`` methods all use an LU decomposition internally and thus can have a large memory overhead.
-In contrast, iterative solver such as the ``'gmres'``, ``'lgmres'``, and ``'bicgstab'`` do not factor the matrix and thus take less memory than these previous methods and allowing, in principle, for extremely large system sizes.
+In contrast, iterative solvers such as the ``'gmres'``, ``'lgmres'``, and ``'bicgstab'`` do not factor the matrix and thus take less memory than the LU methods and allow, in principle, for extremely large system sizes.
 The downside is that these methods can take much longer than the direct method as the condition number of the Liouvillian matrix is large, indicating that these iterative methods require a large number of